isabella232/support/INTRO.md

 [support_gh]: https://github.com/paypal/support

-Started in 2010, Python Infrastructure initially powered PayPal's internal price-setting interfaces, then payment orchestration interfaces, and now in 2015 supports dozens of projects at PayPal and eBay, having handled billions of production-critical requests and much more.
+Started in 2010, Python Infrastructure initially powered PayPal's internal price-setting interfaces, then grew to support internal payment orchestration interfaces, and now in 2015 it supports dozens of projects at PayPal and eBay, having handled billions of production-critical requests for a wide range of teams and tiers.
 So what does it mean to distill this functionality into SuPPort?

 <a name="#open-source"></a>

-SuPPort is an [event-driven][evented] server framework designed for building scalable and maintainable services and clients, built with several open-source technologies, so before we get into the innards of SuPPort, we should acknowledge its foundations:
+SuPPort is an [event-driven][evented] server framework designed for building scalable and maintainable services and clients.
+It's built on top of several open-source technologies, so before we dig into the workings of SuPPort, we ought to showcase its foundations:

   * [gevent][gevent_gh] - Performant networking with coroutines ([tutorial][gevent_tut])
   * [greenlet][greenlet_gh] - Python's premiere microthreading library